 1. The Netherlands (April 2001)

-By legalizing same-sex marriages on April 1, 2001, Netherlands became a pioneer among the world’s countries, as it was the First Nation to grant the same-sex couples this basic human right at a national level.
+The Netherlands was the first country to legalize gay marraige.
 As early as the mid-1980s, gay rights organizations had been active in the country in demanding legal recognition of same-sex marriages.
 In 1995, the Parliament decided to set up a commission to discuss this issue.
 The commission worked quickly, and in 1997 concluded that the definition of civil marriage should be amended to include same-sex couples.
 The marriage bill was drafted and debated in the Dutch Parliament, and finally passed by the House of Representatives and the Senate on December 19, 2000.
 The law came into effect on April 1, 2001.
 After this decision, the Protestant Church of the country permitted its individual congregations to make their own decisions on whether or not to provide their respective services for such marriages.
 Today, after nearly 15 years of legalization of same-sex marriages in Netherlands, the country serves as a paradise for same-sex couples from the world over, who come to the Netherlands to enjoy full rights as couples.